-What Are the Parts of an Appraisal?
+What Goes Into an Appraisal?

-The inspection is where an appraisal begins
+The inspection is where an appraisal starts

 Valuation Using the Income Approach

 In the case of income producing properties - rental houses for example - the appraiser may use an additional approach to value.
 In this situation, the amount of revenue the property yields is factored in with other rents in the area for comparable properties to derive the current value.

 Putting It All Together

 Combining information from all applicable approaches, the appraiser is then ready to document an estimated market value for the subject property.
 It is important to note that while this amount is probably the most accurate indication of what a house is worth, it may not be the price at which the property closes.
 There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
 Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to put the property on the market again.
 The bottom line is, an appraiser from 1st Quality Appraisals, Inc will guarantee you attain the most accurate property value, so you can make profitable real estate decisions.